aviral-zype/videojs-vast-plugins/README.md

 =======================
 This Plugin is stil in Under Development.

-The goal of this plugin is to allow videojs consumers to display VAST-based ads with the very same video element created by VideoJS.
+The goal of this plugin is to allow videojs consumers to display VAST-based or VMAP-based ads with the very same video element created by VideoJS.

 Contrary to the commonly used Google IMA for VideoJS, this plugin is not opinionated regarding the UI - i.e. it leaves to the consumer to manage changes in the UI to satisfy user needs.